 Ukrainians value close relationships in both their personal and professional lives, though they reserve physical affection for close friends and family.
-In general, personal connections are
+In general, personal connections are key to successful business in Ukraine.

 Time and Work

 Ukraine's work week runs Monday-Friday from 9:00am-5:00pm with a break from 1:00pm-2:00 pm for lunch.
 While hours vary, many food stores and markets open daily